Cloud Cost Management FAQ

 Different billing formats and data structures

-Costs that span services (compute, storage, networking)
+Costs that span services (compute, storage, networking, data transfer)

 Resources without proper tagging for attribution